+Melkote can also be included in your Mysore holiday packages.
 The town is built on rocky hills known as Yadavagiri or Yadugiri overlooking the Cauvery valley.
 The town derives its name from two words, Melu means top and Kote means fort.
 According to the history, the great Vaishnava saint Sri Ramanujacharya lived here for about 14 years in 12th century AD and thus it became a prominent center of the Srivaishnava sect of Brahmins.

 There are two popular temples reside in this town, one is Cheluvanarayana Swamy Temple and the other one is Yoga Narasimha Swamy Temple.
 These temples existed even before Sri Ramanujacharya came to this place.
 The main temple is dedicated to Lord Vishnu known as Thirunarayana or Cheluvaraya installed by Lord Krishna.
 The utsavamurthy or procession idol of the deity is referred as Cheluvapille Raya whose original name appears to have been Ramapriya.
 This utsavamurthy was lost when the Moghuls invaded the place and it was recovered by Ramanujacharya from Bibi Nachiyaar the daughter of Mohammed Shah.